 Shampoo for babies is made to be more gentle, especially for if it accidentally gets into the child’s eyes.

-Meanwhile, animal shampoo will often contain insecticides to kill flees, or other medications, and therefore should not be used on humans.
+Meanwhile, animal shampoo will often contain formulated specifically with ingredients suitable for animals, and therefore should not be used on humans.

 We stock a variety of shampoo bars in different fragrances and colours:

-The Ethique Heali Kiwi Shampoo Bar For Touchy Scalps for example, contains karanja oils for scalp issues, as well as kiwifruit oil, coconut oil, neem oil, and oatmeal.
+The Ethique Heali Kiwi Shampoo Bar For Touchy Scalps for example, contains karanja oils to soothe the calp, as well as kiwifruit oil, coconut oil, neem oil, and oatmeal.

 By running the bar down your hair from root to tip around four times, the bar will help with a soothed scalp and silky hair.